section-engineering-education/engineering-education/content/articles/api-mocking-tools-and-best-practices/index.md

 ## API Mocking Tools and Best Practices

 Mock Application Program Interfaces (API) are crucial in developing and testing apps.
 They help stimulate imitations of real APIs.
-Often, live data delays or their unavailability hamper the process of development and testing.
+Often, live data delays or its unavailability hampers the process of application development and testing.
 Hence, API mocking tools are necessary for simulating data as in the real world.

-Testing the code that you write can be a little challenging.
-It would entail testing the code that also performs HTTP requests.
-Notably, making actual requests during the testing process could yield unreliable results.
-Mocking solves this issue by facilitating testing at several levels, including the code, API, service, and infrastructure.
+Besides, testing the code that you write can be a little challenging.
+It entails testing the code that also performs HTTP requests.
+Making actual requests during the testing process may yield unreliable results.
+Mocking solves this issue by facilitating testing at different levels, including the code, API, service, and infrastructure.

 This article looks into API mocking and compares mock APIs to real backends.
 It also discusses the most popular and lesser-known API tools and frameworks, including their strengths and weaknesses.

 ### An overview of API mocking
-API mocking refers to [imitations](https://rapidapi.com/blog/mock-api/) of the services and processes of a real API server to yield realistic mock API results for requests.
+API mocking refers to imitations of the services and processes of a real API server to yield realistic mock API results for requests.
 Mock APIs recreate similar data representations as those displayed on data applications for real data.
-The objective is to simulate reality for precise assessment of the real-world applications of the software or app.
-Developers are keen to use API mocking to virtually recreate and assess the functioning of the apps when deployed into the real world.
+The objective is to simulate reality for precise assessment of the real-world applications of the software.
+Developers are keen to use API mocking to virtually recreate and assess the functioning of apps when deployed into the real world.

-So, how does API mocking work?
+### How does API mocking work?
 Some modifications are necessary to recreate a simulation of the interactions of a created application or software with users.
-New software that behaves like an original API [replaces](https://www.soapui.org/learn/mocking/what-is-api-mocking/) the authentic version of the API.
+New software that behaves like an original API replaces the authentic version of the API.
 But this new software lacks several functional and non-functional components of the real API.
 Thus, it can only simulate the results based on the requests but not produce the actual data picture.

-### Real Backends vs. Mock APIs
+### Real backends vs. mock APIs
 The primary difference between real backends and mock APIs is that the former relies on responses from a real API server while the latter imitates those responses.
-But there are other distinguishing factors between real backends and mock APIs as follows:
+But there are other differenciating features between real backends and mock APIs as discussed below.

-- Mock APIs are more flexible than Real backends.
+- Mock APIs are more flexible than real backends.
 Mocking API servers offer greater agility because they place the developer in control of their behavior.
 Real backends cannot guarantee similar flexibility because their development environment relies on external factors beyond the developer's control.
 - API frameworks can work without external dependencies, but this is impossible for real backends.
 - The lightweight nature of mock APIs reduces their redeployment time compared to actual real backends.
 - Mock APIs have higher maintenance costs to stay up-to-date.
-Real backends do not incur similar costs because there are no recurring costs.
+Real backends do not attract similar costs because there are no recurring costs.
 - Features for mock APIs tend to change over time as the developer adds new functionality.
 The process often entails restructuring the client code.
 These changes are uncommon when dealing with real backends.
 - API mocks are quick to write, while real backends take a while to get the endpoints working as expected.

 ### Why API Mocking?
 It is the dream of every developer team to create an effective code.
-They want to [design](https://rapidapi.com/blog/mock-api/), test, and ship it most efficiently.
-That is why API mocking becomes critical for them because it guarantees those functions.
+They want to [design](https://rapidapi.com/blog/mock-api/), test, and ship code in the most efficient way possible.
+That is why API mocking is critical because it guarantees those functions.
 Developers find it difficult to set up an efficient backend to do these tests and run their code.
-So, API mocking becomes their best alternative during the initial stages of application development.
-It can offer similar functionality as real backends yet is less complex to implement.
+So, API mocking is their best alternative during the initial stages of application development.
+It offers similar functionality as real backends yet is less complex to implement.

-Mock APIs are vital when live data is missing or [unreliable](https://stoplight.io/mock-api-guide/basics/#:~:text=A%20mock%20API%20server%20or,types%2C%20objects%2C%20and%20arrays) during application development.
-It uses simulations to recreate the real-world data for application programs.
-It lets the developers run tests to observe interactions between the users and the application to determine its eventual functionality upon deployment.
+Mock APIs are vital when live data is missing or [unreliable](https://stoplight.io/mock-api-guide/basics/#) during application development.
+They use simulations to recreate the real-world data for application programs.
+This enables developers to run tests, observe interactions between the users and the application, and determine its eventual functionality upon deployment.
 Through mock APIs, developers can see the anticipated results for their requests and assess whether the application is functioning as expected.
-Thus, API mocking provides leeway for making changes to ensure that the application functions optimally.
+In that way, API mocking provides leeway for making changes to ensure that applications function optimally.

 ### API mocking best practices
-API mocking best practices include:
+There are several API mocking best practices that you can follow to leverage the benefits of this concept.
+The most valuable ones are discussed below.

 - The mock API should support the same schemas and transport protocols as a real API to stimulate more authentic results.
-- A developer should use the mock API server to perform negative performance tests- these tests should stimulate unexpected errors to allow the API client to handle them early.
+- A developer should use the mock API server to perform negative performance tests.
+These tests should stimulate unexpected errors to allow the API client to handle them early.
-- Utilize the mock APIs to facilitate continuous testing- you should mock the external dependencies and APIs to keep running tests regularly without the risk of tampering with those dependencies.
+- You need to use mock APIs to facilitate continuous testing.
+You should mock the external dependencies and APIs to keep running tests regularly without the risk of tampering with those dependencies.
-- Modify your mock API to allow it to forward requests – doing so enables you to partially replace the mocked operations with the real counterpart as required at any given moment.
+- Enrure that you modify your mock API to allow it to forward requests.
+Doing so enables you to partially replace the mocked operations with the real counterpart as required at any given moment.

 ### API mocking frameworks and tools